visioncortex/SymCode/symcode/doc/symcode.md

 > ##### Adding extra comparisons
 >
 > It is important to note that not any arbitrary extra comparisons are effective.
 The rule of thumb is each extra comparison should introduce new information than the existing ones, making them **(at least partially) independent** of each other.
 In general, comparisons that use **different numbers of blocks** should be independent.
 For example, in the previous section all comparisons used 2 blocks vs 2 blocks, so the extra ones in this section, which use 1 block vs 1 block, are all (partially) independent of the previous ones.
-This is because as more blocks are being considered at once, the scope of analysis becomes irreversibly broader - just like how you cannot retrieve neither x nor y from the sum (x+y).
+This is because as more blocks are being considered at once, the scope of analysis becomes irreversibly broader - just like how you cannot retrieve neither *x* nor *y* from the sum *x+y*.

 Adding the extra ones results in a total of 3 + 6 = 9 comparisons.
 Using 2 bits to encode each, we are using 9 * 2 = **18 bits** to store each trace in Acute32.

-Below is the distribution of traces for Acute32:

 > Denote a comparison operation by "U vs V".
 The vertical, horizontal, and diagonal comparisons become "Top vs Bottom", "Left vs Right", and "Backslash vs Slash" respectively.
 The rest of the comparisons become "a vs b", "c vs d", and so on.
 We set the bits as follows:
 >